 They also felt the Quartering Act was an attempt to, in effect, tax the colonies (as assemblies needed to tax citizens to pay for the provisioning of troops in their colony), again without any representation in Parliament.

-This idea of “taxation without representation” would become a focal point of the American Revolution moving forward, especially after the passage of the Townshend Acts in 1765.
+This idea of “taxation without representation raising and keeping a standing army without the consent of Parliament” would become a focal point of the American Revolution moving forward, especially after the passage of the Townshend Acts in 1765.

 Response to the Quartering Act

 As a matter of fact, the English Bill of Rights barred people from having to host redcoats inside their homes and it also frowned upon the King establishing standing armies during peacetime.
 But during the French and Indian War, the British soldiers forcefully took over some private homes, and it argued with New York and Pennsylvania in 1756 about occupying other buildings.